CliveC99/car-rating/README.md

 # Wireframes

+I used Google Slides to show my wireframes so it would keep the README clean and tidy.

 -[Wireframes](https://docs.google.com/presentation/d/e/2PACX-1vRhU0RHyYE-rQnc9Cna2TQW-rw12e_NPvrMDmPYpEMdQJLLMqwbAtvmh44Aj96I4yb24vrJ8p4Nvxx_/pub?start=false&loop=true&delayms=5000) (Google Slides)

   # UX
 ### **User Goals**
+I used a Kanban board to outline my progress [view here.](https://github.com/users/CliveC99/projects/2)
 - As a ***user*** I can view the page so that I can get the required information
 - As a ***user*** I can register an account so that I can like the images/posts
 - As a ***user*** I can login to the account so that I can view the information that is required to be logged in for